The Battle of Bunker Hill took place on June 17, 1775, just a few months after the start of the American Revolutionary War.

 Result of the Battle

-Although the British won the hill and the battle, they paid heavy costs with so many soldiers dying, including many officers.
-This gave the Americans courage to know that they could stand up to the British in battle.
+Although the British won the battle and gained control of the hills, they paid a heavy price.
+They lost hundreds of soldiers including several officers.
+This gave the Americans the courage and confidence that they could stand up to the British in battle.
 Many more colonists joined the army after this battle and the revolution continued to grow in strength.

 Interesting Facts about The Battle of Bunker Hill